khawley/commandline_gitbook/README.md

 For Windows users, it is recommended in [Open a Terminal](./01_getting_started/02_open_a_terminal.md) how to get and install a unix based terminal for this tutorial.

+To view this tutorial as a GitBook, go [here](https://www.gitbook.com/book/khawley/command-line-walkthrough/details)

 Covered in this tutorial are the following commands:

 * `pwd`